 - Use fireworks away from buildings and vehicles

 - Always have a bucket of water and a hose nearby to extinguish fireworks that may continue to burn after a display

-Injured By Someone’s Fireworks Display?
+Injured By Someone’s Mishandling of a Firework Display?
 Speak to Our Attorneys

 If you or a family member has suffered an injury because someone improperly handled a firework or used an illegal selection during a display, speak to our attorneys.